rfigueroa/docs/content/reference/yaml/steps.md

 steps:
   - ruleset:
       # This extends the ability to start new builds through interactions
       # within a pull request.
-Below is displaying it will run a step if a “run build”
+As shown below this will run a step if a “run build”
       # comment is added to the bottom of a pull request.
       comment: [ "run build" ]
 ```